nushell/nushell.github.io/book/modules.md

 - Imported symbols from other modules (`use`)
 - Environment setup (`export-env`)

-Only definitions marked with `export` are possible to access from outside of the module ("take out of the bag").
+Only definitions marked with `export` are possible to access from outside the module ("take out of the bag").
 Definitions not marked with `export` are allowed but are visible only inside the module (you could call them private). (_`export-env` is special and does not require `export`._)

 _\*These definitions can also be named `main` (see below)._